 Point Dume State Beach features headlands, cliffs, rocky coves and vast beach access.
-The beach is presently operated by Los Angeles County, which also operates Zuma County Beach.
-These facilities are noted for swimming, surfing, scuba diving and fishing.
+Westward Beach is presently operated by Los Angeles County, which also operates Zuma County Beach.
+These facilities are noted for swimming, surfing and scuba diving..
 Point Dume is a perfect place to watch for California gray whales during the December to mid April migration period.

-At the end of Westward Beach Road, access to Point Dume Natural Preserve begins from the cul-de-sac.
+At the end of Westward Beach Road, access to Point Dume Nature Preserve begins from the cul-de-sac.
 A gradual ascending trail leads to an ancient coastal bluff sand dune.
-Visitors are asked to stay on the trail in an effort to help reserve this unique sand accumulation.
+Visitors are asked to stay on the trail in an effort to help preserve this unique sand accumulation.
 An incredible view encompassing the entire Santa Monica Bay, north Malibu Coast, inland Santa Monica Mountains and distant Catalina Island may be enjoyed from the top on a clear day.
 A boardwalk, just below the summit, leads to a viewing platform - it tends to be more sheltered on a windy day.
-A stairway from the east side of the bluff-top preserve allows access to a more isolated beach and fine tidepooling opportunities.

 From Santa Monica follow Pacific Coast Highway 18-miles west to Westward Beach Road.
 Turn toward the ocean, go beyond the fee collection station to the very end of the road.